ttwd80/understanding-git/markdown/section-1/init.md

 $
 ```

-Here we first create a directory called `project1`.
+Here we first create a directory called `project`.
 This will be our new git repository.
-We make `project1` the current directory by running the `cd` command.
+We make `project` the current directory by running the `cd` command.
 Next we create an empty file called `Makefile`.

 Adding the file to git results in an error.
 Checking the git status also results in an error.
 The important bit is `not a git repository`.
 This tells us that you can run `add` and `status` only in a git repository.